Mymensingh: Notable people

 Golam Samdani Quraishy, writer, founder GS-BCUTA, Shahid Akhand, Helena Khan, Iffat Ara, are associated with Mymensingh.

 The Oscar-winning Indian filmmaker Satyajit Ray and Bollywood actress Rani Mukerji's family hail from Mymensingh.
 Taslima Nasreen, the feminist writer hails from the district as well.

+The city is also the birthplace and hometown of Mahmudullah Riyad, the first Bangladeshi to score a hundred in ICC World Cup.